 The FT report notes that the 7.6bn euro primary surplus for the first 11 months of 2018 (about four percent of GDP), was a whopping 2.8bn euros more than the Greek finance ministry’s projections.

-The report quoted Finance Minister Euclid Tsakalotos as saying that these primary surplus figures cannot continue for long without harming the economy, even though, as he said, they boost Greece’s credibility, for now, in the eyes of creditors.
+The report quoted Finance Minister Euclid Tsakalotos as saying that these primary surplus divs cannot continue for long without harming the economy, even though, as he said, they boost Greece’s credibility, for now, in the eyes of creditors.

 “It’s not the best strategy to over-perform every year.
 That would have [negative] consequences for the economy,” Tsakalotos was quoted as saying.